Mahmoud-Ben-Ayech/Systeme-De-Gestion-De-Centre-Medicale/README.md

-# System De Gestion De Centre Medicale
+# Medical Center Management System

 **Details of Running the project :**